jayrebornn/jayrebornn.github.io/_posts/2024-12-13-Sherlock-Noxious.md

 Finally, we get our cracked password:
 Answer: `NotMyPassword0k?`

--Task 9: Just to get more context surrounding the incident, what is the actual file share that the victim was trying to navigate to?
+Task 9: Just to get more context surrounding the incident, what is the actual file share that the victim was trying to navigate to?

 To find this we can filter for smb2 and look until we see any non-default file paths for a share.